ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 _Note, [the Ropsten testnet is deprecated](https://github.com/ethereum/pm/issues/460) and will no longer receive protocol upgrades.
 Please consider migrating your applications to Sepolia or Goerli._

-Ropsten was a proof-of-work testnet that went through The Merge to proof-of-stake in May 2022.
-It is likely to deprecated soon.
+Ropsten is a proof-of-stake testnet.
+Ropsten will be deprecated in late 2022.
+Before undergoing The Merge in May 2022, Ropsten was a proof-of-work testnet.

 ##### Ropsten faucets